Farrrrland/ComputerGraphics2021/README.md

 2. Draw something with code
 3. make a Flash vedio

 This repo contains the first 2 of them.
-You are recommended to use Binder (repo2docker) to run the code, means you won't bother to deal with those environment setting stuffs, and there is no instrutions for you to set up on your own devices.
+For Project 01, you are recommended to use Binder (repo2docker) to run the code, means you won't bother to deal with those environment setting stuffs, and there is no instrutions for you to set up on your own devices.
 Try it yourself if you'd like to.
+For Project 02, you should run on your own device cuz there is no dependencies added for using turtle on Juypter Lab, If you want to do so, please modify the code on your own.

 P.S. `./src/ ` folder is for ` README.md `, useless for the program